-The issues you are experiencing might be condensation.
-Trapped moist air can cause condensation, which can make your home damp, and increase the risk of mould.
-Mould spores can be harmful in high concentrations or over long periods of time – wherever you see it, wipe it away.
-Heating and ventilation are key, so the air is too dry for mould to grow.
-Remember the moist air is created inside your home and does not come in from outside.
+Trapped moist air can cause condensation, which can make your home damp and increase the risk of mould.
+Mould spores can be harmful in high concentrations or over long periods of time – wherever you see mould, wipe it away using a mild bleach solution.
+Heating and ventilation are key, so that the air is too dry for mould to grow.
+Remember: the moist air is created inside your home and does not come in from outside.

 If you have trickle vents on your windows, these need to be opened all the time.
 Open windows, even just a crack, if you are using a room that is vulnerable to condensation.
 After bathing, cooking or sleeping, open a window to air the room and keep it dry.
-If your kitchen or bathroom has an extractor fan, please use it, and make sure it is unblocked and dust-free.
-If you don’t have a fan, we can arrange a survey to install one.
+If your kitchen or bathroom has an extractor fan, use it and make sure it is unblocked and dust-free.

-If you are experiencing issues with condensation the hints and tips below may help to keep your home warm and well ventilated.
-Please click on the boxes below to get some useful information.
+If you are experiencing issues with condensation, the hints and tips below may help to keep your home warm and well ventilated.
+Please click on the boxes to get some useful information.

-Reduce the risk of condensation overnight with thick curtains and a carpet with underlay, but make sure rooms are adequately aired in the morning.
-If the furniture is against a cold external wall, make sure air can circulate to keep the wall and furniture dry.
+Put up thick curtains at doors and windows and lay a carpet with a good underlay.
+Also use draught excluders – making sure that there’s good ventilation elsewhere.
+Make sure rooms are adequately aired every morning.
+If furniture is against a cold external wall, make sure air can circulate to keep the wall and furniture dry.

-Where you can, try to dry clothes outside.
-Vented tumble dryers are excellent, make sure they are vented outside.
+Try to dry clothes outside when you can.
+Vented tumble dryers are excellent – make sure they are vented outside.
 Condensing tumble-dryers are effective, but some need to be in a ventilated room – use the windows.

 Try to avoid drying clothes on a radiator, but if you do, keep the room ventilated.

-The alternative is to dry clothes in a bathroom or kitchen where you have an extract fan.
-Make sure the fan operates and is clean and free of dust.
-Keep that room heated, ventilated and the door closed.
+The alternative is to dry clothes in a bathroom or kitchen where you have an extractor fan.
+Make sure the fan is working and is clean and free of dust.
+Keep that room heated, ventilated and close the door.

 Ventilation is one of the most important factors to reduce damp.

 Cold air from outside is dryer than warm air inside and acts like a sponge when it is warmed up.
-The warm air inside is laden with moisture, you need to get it out.
+The warm air inside is laden with moisture; you need to let it out.